 We ask that patients attending the Surgery wear a face covering - and follow our social distancing and infection control procedures which are indicated when entering the building.

 On entry to building via intercom – For patients who attend the surgery, we are allowing access via an intercom.
 Public Health England are encouraging any patients with a cough, fever or shortness of breath not to attend the practice (and to access healthcare via NHS 111 Online).
 If anyone with these symptoms does enter the building, we may have to briefly close for a deep clean, so would rather avoid this disruption.
 We will call back via telephone any patients who attend with these symptoms.

 Prescription collection and ordering – We have alternative methods of ordering and collection prescriptions rather than attending the surgery.
 These are potentially more convenient for patients, and we have been promoting them for some time.
-We are now strongly encouraging patients to register for our online services to order prescriptions, and nominate a pharmacy (by either speaking with our reception team, or the community pharmacy) so that your prescription can be sent electronically.
-We are temporarily allowing prescriptions to be ordered over the phone.
+We are now strongly encouraging patients to register for our online services or the NHS App to order prescriptions, and nominate a pharmacy (by either speaking with our reception team, or the community pharmacy) so that your prescription can be sent electronically.

 Screening coronavirus symptoms